 - A chance to follow up.
 Request an email before the user proceeds to checkout.
-This way, you’ll have a chance to follow up if the user bails before completing the purchasing process.
+This way, you'll have an opportunity to follow up if the user bails before completing the purchasing process.

-As for the purchasing process, you can rely on some kind of a ticketing service, a payment service provider (PSP), or a technological platform that offers payment pages for events.
+As for the purchasing process, you can rely on a ticketing service, a payment service provider (PSP), or a technological platform that offers event payment pages.
 Which one to choose depends on your needs and budget.
-Drop us a message for more information about Corefy’s payment pages, customisation opportunities, integration options, and pricing.
+Drop us a message for more information about Corefy's payment pages, customisation opportunities, integration options, and pricing.

 Selling event tickets online without a website

 You can still sell tickets online, even without a website.